huggingface/blog/time-series-transformers.md

 This means that we'll look back up to 37 months for each time step, as additional features.

-Let's also check the default time features which Gluon provides us:
+Let's also check the default time features which GluonTS provides us:

 ```python